kulbirsaini/docvc/source/index.rst

 Apache Web Server Setup
 -----------------------

-Videocache require Apache Web Server to serve cached videos.
+VideoCache require Apache Web Server to serve cached videos.
 If Apache is not installed already on our server, we can install apache on Ubuntu, Debian, LinuxMint using the command::

     [user@white-magnet ~]# apt-get install apache2